Skip to main content

 3. Invest time in setting up your device

 Use the same device whenever you can (ideally, your own) and take some time getting it set up properly at the start.
-If you struggle with this, one of our Red Team can help Link opens in a new window.
 On your smartphone, there will be different ways of logging in – fingerprints, Face ID etc. – it’s got two-factor security authentication that makes it really safe and secure.
-But if you don’t have a smartphone, that’s fine too, you can log in on a computer.
-We have a demo of how to do it that you can find here Link opens in a new window.

 4. Practice makes perfect